JyotDhamelia/YoutubeWebsite/README.md

 - HTML & CSS

 # Features
-- Slider: this section displays some of the photoes edited by me which contains some motivational quotes for gaming.
+- Slider: this section displays some of the photos edited by me which contains some motivational quotes for gaming.
 - Videos section: this section displays some of the best videos available on my youtube channel including Collaboration videos, Collection showcase videos, Montage videos and Funny Movements compilation videos. you can view the videos by clicking on button view now which will pop up the video on website it self.
 - Playlist section: this section displays some of my best playlists that are available on Jyot yt. it includes playlist of Funny movements and Montage videos. click on explore playlist button to visit that playlist.
 - About Me section: this section displays the Channel Trailer for Jyot yt from which viewers can get idea of my youtube channel also displays discription about some aspects including second channel information. user can watch the trailer in website itself by clicking on view trailer button.